Lucile Packard Children’s Hospital Stanford

 Lucile Packard Children’s Hospital Stanford | Palo Alto, California

 The Lucile Packard Children’s Hospital Stanford's pediatric and obstetric hospital campus is the nation’s most technologically advanced, environmentally sustainable and family-friendly hospital for children and expectant mothers.

 With a mission to lead the way in family-centered care, the Packard Children’s expansion more than doubled the size of the existing campus by linking the original hospital with the main building, bringing the total hospital space to measure to 844,000-sq.-ft.

-The 521,000-sq.-ft. to the existing hospital and will include advanced technologies and environmentally-sensitive systems.
-The expansion, which is targeting LEED Gold certification, is designed to further the hospital’s mission of providing family-centered pediatric and obstetric care and will include 149 new hospital rooms, new surgical and diagnostic suites, new treatment rooms and clinics.
-Additionally, the expansion will provide more than three acres of outdoor areas and gardens for families, as nature serves an important role in the healing process.
+The 521,000-sq.-ft. facility includes advanced technologies and environmentally-sensitive systems.
+The expansion, which received LEED Platinum certification, is designed to further the hospital’s mission of providing family-centered pediatric and obstetric care.
+It includes 149 new hospital rooms, surgical and diagnostic suites, treatment rooms and clinics.
+Additionally, the expansion provides 3.5 acres of healing green space and gardens.

 DPR collaborated closely with architects HGA and Perkins+Will to ensure integrated planning and execution.
 Together, the teams navigated the complexity of a dense, congested site in a fully-operational medical center to develop optimal solutions to phasing, staging, and sequencing of permits and construction so as to minimize disruptions to the facility and the university.
 During the Construction Documents Phase the team was collocated in a “Big Room” with the owner, working hand-in-hand to: optimize the use of Building Information Modeling (BIM), develop Target Costing strategies, lead Pull Planning sessions, develop fast track permit packages, and develop prefabrication opportunities with trade partners.